SChenrayan/HWImageProcessor/README.md

     - Image de-noising (erosion and dilation)
   - More user friendly PS interface

-### Usage
+### Usage - Project Update 2

+Copy the entire `project_update_two` directory to the pynq board.
 With the bitstream and hwh files, you can immediately run the `conv2d_hw.ipnyb` notebook.
 Modify the appropriate input and output file variable names as needed.
 For best results, stick to PNG images.
 The `media` directory has examples you can use as input files.